 Even though Nokia has been out of the mobile market for a while now, the company has not been entirely idle.
 After the Microsoft-Nokia affair said they would focus on three main areas, their map services Here, new network infrastructure and patent licensing.
 And they have.
 Late in 2015 Nokia bought 80% of the French phone company Alcatel-Lucent.
 Just recently Rajeev Suri, Nokia’s current CEO, stated in an interview that we would see Nokia’s new 5G network even earlier than expected.
 And in December 2015, Nokia sold away HERE to German car manufacturers like Audi and BMW.

 There have even been rumors that Nokia will return to the smartphone market with an Android device.
 But in the contract with Microsoft, it is stated that Nokia may not use its brand on smartphones until Q4 2016 so, we likely won’t see any actual phone from them until then.
 Foxconn has however launched the N1 Android tablet under the Nokia brand, and it is probably this licensing we will see more of in the future.

 My best wishes to Nokia.
 I hope they can sort out this mess, and I look forward to the time when they once again return to making smartphones.
-They should from the downfall & make a positive impact.
+They should form the downfall & make a positive impact.

--Zhetic (A Finnish Reader)
+– Zhetic (A Finnish Reader)